 These color grading basics are applicable to each piece of decent color grading software, even though different tools offer you different degree of control, the inherent mechanism stays the same.

 What Is White Balance in Video Color Correction

 Our eyes can lie to us.
 Let's say you shoot a video featuring a house with a white wall, and that wall is affected by the light temperature and appears yellow.
 We would think of that wall as white, while it is yellowish if you use an eyedropper to pick the color value.

 White balance is the process of rendering what supposed to be white in reality into white in post-production, thus eliminating unrealistic color cast.
 In this way, it can prevent your shot from being too orange or too blue, comparing to what the scene actually looks like to your eye.

 What Is Exposure in Primary Color Grade/Color Correction

 Exposure is the amount of light recorded by your camera sensor.
 When a shot is underexposure, your video looks dim, with many blacks and greys; on the contrary, overexposure shot contains more light than needed.

-Therefore, one of the tasks in color correction involves adjusting exposure and light levels to balance out your shot.
+Therefore, one of the tasks in color correcting a clip involves adjusting exposure and light levels to balance out your shot.
 A properly exposed shot ensures that you have nice details in both highlighted and shadowed areas.

 What Are Brightness and Contrast in Color Grading